toxalot/playground/README.md

 ### 29-Dec-2012

-Still trying to get the editor thing working
+Still trying to get the editor thing working - don't need `$*` when setting core.editor directly, but do need it if using a shell script

 ### 28-Dec-2012